elliottmunoz/FED-docs/Project-Start-Checklist.md

   * Pre-launch
   * Post-launch
 * QA process
+  * Screencasting
+  * Ticket format (expected, observed)
+* Estimation strategy:
+  * When to estimate
+  * Breaking up tickets into smaller features
+  * Fibonacci hours
+* Ticket process:
+  * When to close v. reopen
 * Browser testing and who's responsible for what
 * Project updates:
   * Format of daily updates from FEDs